 I can’t completely dismiss them though, but the circumstances for use, would be highly specific, what other ingredients are included or have I been on a long term course of antibiotics?

-That said, the inclusion of probiotics and the pushy marketing of them, raises my guard.
+That said, the inclusion of probiotics and the pushy marketing of them raise my guard.

 Super Green Powders, Capsules or Bottled Juices?